 The tour will commence in the community of Hazelton with a visit to the historic village of Ksan, a living museum of the Gitxsan Aboriginal people.
 The trip will finish in the Skeena River Estuary where you will explore the history of the north coast canneries and fishing villages.
-The last two nights will be spent in the historic “Cassiar Cannery”, a once thriving salmon cannery recently restored as luxury accommodations.
+The last two nights will be spent in the historic Cassiar Cannery, a once-thriving salmon cannery recently restored as luxury accommodations.
 You will complete your journey by retracing the Grand Trunk Pacific Railroad route on a return trip to Hazelton by rail.

-Day 1 - Hazelton to Kiwanga
+Day 1 - Hazelton to Terrace

-Day 3 - Terrace to Kasiks
+Day 2 - Terrace to Cassiar Cannery

+After a hearty breakfast in the lodge, your journey will continue through some of the most scenic sections of the trip as the Skeena River carves its way through the towering, snowcapped, coastal mountains.
+If water levels permit, you will jet boat up one of the many scenic Skeena River tributaries – some of which are known as “The Most Beautiful Rivers in the World.”
 This segment of the trip marks the tidal portion of the Skeena River.
 You will boat by some magnificent scenery on this day as waterfalls cascade down from the glaciers and the vegetation and ecology changes to a coastal variety.
-You will visit Port Essington which is the site of a salmon cannery that operated in the late 1800’s and early 1900’s.
-Highlights here include the eerie moss covered grave sites in the cemetery, and remnants of the historic boardwalk.
+You will visit Port Essington which is the site of a salmon cannery that operated in the late 1800s and early 1900s.
+Highlights here include the eerie moss-covered gravesites in the cemetery and remnants of the historic boardwalk.
 If the group desires, a stop for a soak in a remote hot spring can be accommodated.
 The tour will then make its way through the Skeena River estuary before arriving at Cassiar Cannery where you will spend the next two nights.

-Day 5 - Skeena Estuary
+Day 3 - Skeena Estuary

 The last full day on the water will be spent exploring the canneries and fishing communities of the lower Skeena River.
 The first stop will be the unique fishing community of Osland.
 The long boardwalk, which is supposedly an extension of Highway 16, and a variety of old fishing boats and cabins will be explored, providing opportunities for photographers to obtain unique photos.
 The tour will then explore the old cannery locations of Carlisle and Claxton on the south side of the Skeena River.
-The old pilings, structures and discarded items will again make for some interesting photography.
+The old pilings, structures, and discarded items will again make for some interesting photography.
 The day will end with a tour of the North Pacific Cannery Historic Site and then back to the Cassiar Cannery.

-Day 6 - Train to Hazelton
+Day 4 - Train to Hazelton

 Who Should Attend?